framely/community/docs/guide/reuse-component.md

 ### Populate database
 Before the backend can serve relevant information, you need to populate the databased with: your business hours and timezone.
 You can do this using the provided [backoffice](../reference/providers/postgrest.md#access-backoffice).

-For every organization that uses at least PostgREST provider, OpenCUI also created web application for this organization to manage the data in the backend.
+For every organization that uses at least SQL provider, OpenCUI also created web application for this organization to manage the data in the backend.
 You can get there as superuser by clicking the **URL** and log in with the **Admin email** and the **Admin password**.

    ::: thumbnail
    ![configuration](/images/guide/use-service/configuration.png)
    :::

-Everything is organized into tables in PostgREST backend, and table can be referenced by provider followed by a type, such as **hoursProvider.Hours**.
+Everything is organized into tables in SQL backend, and table can be referenced by provider followed by a type, such as **hoursProvider.Hours**.
 To get here, simply select the **hoursProvider** section and click **Hours**.

 #### Set up business hours
 1. On the **hoursProvider.Hours** page, click **Create**.